GoBoat London Paddington: Review and Tips

 On the housekeeping side of things, remember to bring a bag for your rubbish disposal as you cruise.

-Tips: Do not do this when you are on GoBoat
+What NOT to do when you are on GoBoat London

-I’d recommend not bringing light disposables such as paper cups, plates or tissues (as we did) as the wind can pick up at a moment’s notice.
+I’d recommend not bringing light disposables such as paper cups, plates or tissues as the wind can pick up at a moment’s notice.

 GoBoat has a few rules that they’ll share before you head out.

-The first key alcohol policy: the captain must not consume.
+The first key policy: the captain must not consume alochol.

-Alcohol is no longer allowed on the Paddington GoBoat service.
-For crew members in other London locations, GoBoat outlines a limited volume of wine or beer on board (sorry, Gin Lovers and Whiskey Enthusiasts, but spirits are not allowed.)
+In fact, since my GoBoat excursion, alcohol is no longer allowed on the Paddington GoBoat service.
+For crew members in other London locations, GoBoat outlines a limited volume of wine or beer on board.

 You are asked not to stand up on the boat.
 It is, after all, a small vessel and tipping over while say, attempting a precarious pose for the camera, does not seem terribly difficult to achieve.
 Nor does it seem terribly desirable.
 This is not exactly crystal clear Caribbean water.